-Today, Stripe allows merchants to operate online businesses in 34 countries, with plans to reach 40 in the next few months, representing roughly 70% of the global economy.
-Through Stripe, businesses (in the below countries) are able to accept payments from any country in 135+ currencies.
+Today, Stripe is available to merchants in 43 countries, with plans to reach more in the next few years, representing roughly 70% of the global economy.

 “[T]here are 175 countries in which we would like to be more available, so there is still a lot of work to do.”

-Currently, Stripe’s top international priorities are expanding into Southeast Asia and Latin America.
-These 2 regions are poised for exponential growth to their internet economies, presenting massive opportunities for Stripe to establish its payment infrastructure in the regions.
+Currently, Stripe’s top international priorities are expanding into Southeast Asia, Latin America, and Africa.
+These regions’ internet economies are poised for rapid growth, presenting big opportunities for Stripe.

-Southeast Asians are the most engaged internet users in the world, and the market has added 100M new internet users since 2015 to total 360M today, according to a report from Google and Temasek.
+Mobile internet users in Southeast Asia are among the most engaged in the world, and the market has added over 100M new internet users since 2015 to bring it to a total of 400M in 2020, according to a report from Google and Temasek.

 As a result, Stripe has begun reinvesting heavily into Southeast Asia.

 In Latin America, Stripe launched in Mexico in October 2019 after opening a new office in Mexico City a few months prior.
-Given the rapid internet penetration, e-commerce growth in the region, and friendly regulatory environment in Mexico (CoDi payment infrastructure, Fintech Law), Stripe is focused on serving a growing number of technology companies in Latin America, and already works with leading companies like Platzi, Rappi, Cornershop, Urbvan and Parafuzo.
-Stripe plans to ramp up hiring in Mexico across a range of roles, including engineering.
+Given the rapid internet penetration, e-commerce growth in the region, and friendly regulatory environment in Mexico (CoDi payment infrastructure, Fintech Law), Stripe is focused on serving a growing number of technology companies in Latin America, and already works with leading companies like Platzi, Rappi, Cornershop, Urbvan, and Parafuzo.

 What’s next for Stripe?